postman511/Wireless-Signal-Strength-on-2.4GHz-WSS24-dataset/README.md

 <p align="center">
-    Fig. 5 The illustration of interpolating RSSI values o the 83sub-bands into the 13 Wi-Fi channels.
+    Fig. 5 The illustration for interpolating the RSSI values on the 83sub-bands into the 13 Wi-Fi channels.
 </p>

 We perform down-sampling via average interpolation with a down-sampling factor of 23.
 Consider channel 6 as an example.
 The 2.437GHz is the center frequency of channel 6 that occupies the 23 sub-bands from 2.426GHz to 2.448GHz (f<sub>25</sub>,· · · , f<sub>47</sub>).
 We calculate the average of the RSSI values sampled from these 23 sub-bands as the interpolated RSSI value of channel 1.
 In particular, we can express the interpolated RSSI of channel m at time t<sub>e</sub> as